nmckeown/spinnaker-echo-otel-integration/README.md

 ## Overview

-This project provides a production-ready implementation for collecting, processing, and visualizing Spinnaker pipeline execution events using modern observability tools.
+This project provides a production-ready implementation for collecting, processing, and visualising Spinnaker pipeline execution events using modern observability tools.
 It transforms Spinnaker's event-driven architecture into actionable metrics for monitoring pipeline performance, failure rates, and DORA metrics.

 ## Quick Start